The Boys in the Boat: Plot

 The Boys in the Boat is about the University of Washington eight-oared rowing crew that represented the United States in rowing at the 1936 Summer Olympics – Men's eight in Berlin, and narrowly beat out Italy and Germany to win the gold medal.
 The main character is Joe Rantz.
 Rantz had a tough time growing up and was abandoned by his family for several years to fend for himself.

 There are two backstories.
 One illustrates how all nine members of the Washington team came from lower-middle-class families and had to struggle to earn their way through school during the depths of the Depression.
 Along with the chronicle of their victories and defeats in domestic competition, the reader learns the importance of the synchronization of the eight rowers as they respond to the commands of the coxswain and his communications with the stroke, consistent pacing, and sprint to the finish.

 The second backstory begins with a depiction of Hitler decreeing construction of the spectacular German venues at which the Games would take place.
 Along the way, the book also describes how the Nazis successfully covered up the evidence of their harsh and inhumane treatment of the Jews and other minorities so as to win worldwide applause for the Games, duping the United States Olympic Committee, among others.

 All comes together with a description of the final race.
 During the 1930s, rowing was a popular sport with millions following the action on the radio.
 The victorious Olympians became national heroes.
-In accordance with the strictures of amateur athletics, the boys sank into relative obscurity after their victory but were still better off than their parents, and for the rest of their lives proud of their accomplishment.
+In accordance with the strictures of amateur athletics, the boys sank into relative obscurity after their victory but were still better off than their parents and for the rest of their lives proud of their accomplishment.
 After their win, they would come together every few years to row again.

 Reception

+The book became the #1 best seller for three weeks in the Paperback Nonfiction category in the New York Times bestseller list.

-The Delhi Press asserts that The Boys in the Boat, published by Penguin Books, was one of the best selling books after it was released.
-Timothy Egan of The New York Times writes, "Against all odds, Brown’s book has become a global phenomenon.
-“The Boys in the Boat” is about who we used to be.
+Timothy Egan of The New York Times wrote, "Against all odds, Brown's book has become a global phenomenon.
+The Boys in the Boat is about who we used to be.
 And who we still could be.
-Like the best history, it’s then and now wow factor is both embarrassing (to the present) and inspiring (to the future)."
+Like the best history, its then and now wow factor is both embarrassing (to the present) and inspiring (to the future)."
 Laurence Raw, from The Journal of American Culture, addressed this book as being researched beautifully and highlights the woes and triumphs experienced during the Great Depression.
-Along with the book’s praise, the book received many rewards including the 2014 Washington State Book Award.
+Along with the book’s praise, the book received many awards, including the 2014 Washington State Book Award.